huggingface/huggingface_hub/docs/source/en/guides/upload.md

 <Tip warning={true}>

 This is a power-user method.
 Directly using [`upload_file`], [`upload_folder`] or [`create_commit`] instead of handling the low-level logic of pre-uploading files is the way to go in the vast majority of cases.
+The main caveat of [`preupload_lfs_files`] is that until the commit is actually made, the upload files are not accessible on the repo on the Hub.
 If you have a question, feel free to ping us on our Discord or in a Github issue.

 </Tip>